DEAR MISTER SEAN:

 I’m having doubtful thoughts with everything going on.
 I’m confused and disappointed.
 I want to ask you a question.
 Is God real?

-I am not, however, the fella to ask about God.
+I am not, however, the guy to ask about God.
 I have few answers on such high-minded matters.
-I can't even figure out which eleven herbs and spices go into KFC's Original Recipe.
+I can’t even figure out which eleven herbs and spices go into KFCs Original Recipe.

 And believe me, I’ve tried.

-Once, I saw a fight break out in a Pelham, Alabama, beer-joint.
-The subject of tension: God.
+Once, I saw a fight break out in an Alabama beer joint.
+I was young.
+The subject of high tension was: God.

-On the ride home, we four teenagers discussed mysteries of the eternal, using our serious voices.
+On the ride home, we four black-and-blue teenagers discussed mysteries of the eternal, using our serious voices.

 Finally, someone asked, “You think God’s real?”

 And I was the one who answered.
 I answered without thinking.
-And in a sentence, nine-hundred-year's worth of Bible-Belt heritage came out in me.
+And in a single sentence, 900 years’ worth of Bible-Belt heritage came out in me.
 I answered brashly.

-Nevertheless, you asked me a straight question, so here's my answer: Cassidy.
+Nevertheless, you asked me a straight question, so here’s my straight answer: